bharadwaj-chukkala/Human-Detector-and-Tracker/README.md

 ```
 ---
 ### Team
+The Members are Graduate students at The University of Maryland, College Park.
+The members each have a Bachelors in Mechanical Engineering from prestigious universities in India.
+Their Graduate Study is in the field of Robotics with each of them having a specialization.
+Bharadwaj is pursuing a career in Control systems and Path planning, Sairam aims to build his career in Deep Learning and Computer Vision and Shelvin is developing expertise in SLAM and Autonomous Vehicles.

 | `Bharadwaj Chukkala`  | `Venkata Sairam Polina` | `Shelvin Pauly` |
 | ------------- | ------------- |------------- |
 | 118341705 | 118436579 | 118426556 |
 | Navigator | Driver |  Design Keeper |
-The Members are Graduate students at The University of Maryland, College Park.
-The members each have a Bachelors in Mechanical Engineering from prestigious universities in India.
-Their Graduate Study is in the field of Robotics with each of them having a specialization.
-Bharadwaj is pursuing a career in Control systems and Path planning, Sairam aims to build his career in Deep Learning and Computer Vision and Shelvin is developing expertise in SLAM and Autonous Vehicles.

 ---
 ## Content Tree